HendrikRauh/Schule-als-Staat/notes/projectNotes.md

-# GFS Project Overview
+# Project Overview

-This document provides an overview of the key components of our project.
+This document provides an overview of the key components of our project that we will need to present later.

 ## Task Management